keboola/connection-docs/extractors/geocoding-augmentation/index.md

 Specify one or more tables which have exactly one column with textual specification of the location.
 If the source table does not meet these requirements, edit the *input mapping details* accordingly.
 You can test the extraction on this [sample file](/extractors/geocoding-augmentation/locations.csv).
+Upload it to the 'in.c-main' bucket in Storage first and call it *locations*.
 Specify a single table in the output mapping and select the **geocode** method in the configuration.
 (The names of the input and CSV files are arbitrary, and so are the names of the columns.)